ibm-cloud-docs/watsonxdata/account_scope.md

 * The system continues to provision a QHMM catalog for each instance.

 If any engine in any instance references a catalog, you cannot delete that catalog until you remove the engine association.

+When an instance is configured in account‑scoped mode, only the owner of the bucket or catalog can view it.
+Other users cannot see or manage these resources from their account.
+{: note}

 **Schemas**